1836 – 1932

 Jules Chéret born in Paris to a poor but creative family of artisans, a lack of finances meant Jules Chéret had a very limited education.
 At age thirteen, he began a three-year apprenticeship with a lithographer and then his interest in painting led him to take an art course at the Ecole Nationale de Dessin.
 Like most other fledgling artists, Chéret studied the techniques of various artists, past and present, by visiting Paris museums.

-So much in demand he was, that he expanded his business to providing advertisements for the plays of touring troupes, municipal festivals, and then for beverages and liquors, perfumes, soaps, cosmetics and pharmaceutical products.
-Eventually he became a major advertising force, adding the railroad companies and a number of manufacturing businesses to his client list.
+He was in so much demand that he expanded his business to providing advertisements for the plays of touring troupes, municipal festivals, and then for beverages and liquors, perfumes, soaps, cosmetics and pharmaceutical products.
+Eventually, he became a major advertising force, adding the railroad companies and a number of manufacturing businesses to his client list.